Aaron Rome: Vancouver Canucks

 Rome became an unrestricted free agent in the subsequent off-season and was signed by the Vancouver Canucks on July 1, 2009, to a one-way, one-year contract worth $550,000.
 He played the majority of the season with the Canucks, notching 4 assists in 49 games, while also appearing in 7 games with Vancouver's affiliate, the Manitoba Moose; he scored 6 goals and 7 points in the AHL.
 During a three-game stint with the Canucks that season, he played forward for the first time in his career.
 He appeared in one playoff game for the Canucks in 2010, missing nine games due to injury.

 In the off-season, Rome re-signed with Vancouver to a two-year, $1.5 million contract.
 He scored for the first time as a Canuck on March 29, 2011, an empty netter in a 3–1 win against the Nashville Predators.
 It was his first goal in 109 games.
 Rome finished the 2010–11 season with an NHL career-high 56 games with a goal and four assists as the Canucks won their first Presidents’ Trophy in team history.
-In the 2011 playoffs, he scored his first NHL post-season goal against Antti Niemi of the San Jose Sharks in Game 2 of the third round – a 7–3 win, giving the Canucks a 2–0 series lead.
+In the 2011 playoffs, he scored his first NHL post-season goal against Antti Niemi of the San Jose Sharks in game two of the third round – a 7–3 win, giving the Canucks a 2–0 series lead.
 The following game, he was injured off a boarding hit from Sharks forward Jamie McGinn.
 Rome was sidelined from the rest of the game; McGinn received a five-minute penalty on the play, but did not receive further discipline from the league.
-Rome would miss the final two games of the series due to a concussion and in his absence, the Canucks would go on to clinch their spot in the Stanley Cup Finals.
+Rome would miss the final two games of the series due to a concussion and in his absence, the Canucks would go on to clinch their spot in the Stanley Cup Final.
 In game three of the finals against the Boston Bruins, Rome checked Bruin forward Nathan Horton to the ice with a late hit to the head.
 Horton sustained a severe concussion and was taken off the ice on a stretcher.
 Rome was ejected from the game after being assessed a five-minute major penalty for interference and a game misconduct.
-After a disciplinary hearing the next morning, Rome was assessed a four-game suspension and missed the remainder of the 2011 Stanley Cup Finals.
+After a disciplinary hearing the next morning, Rome was assessed a four-game suspension and missed the remainder of the 2011 Stanley Cup Final.
 The NHL determined that Rome hit Horton over a second after Horton delivered a pass to a teammate.
 The NHL considered a hit to be late if it takes place more than half a second after a player loses possession.
 The Canucks were outscored 23–8 in the seven-game series loss to the Bruins.